-2.1 Remuneration and Nominations Committee
+2.1 Remuneration, Nomination and People Committee

-The Remuneration and Nominations Committee (RNC) reviews, and makes recommendations to the Board, on matters connected with the Group's overall remuneration strategy and incentive programs including as applicable to the CEO, Executives and the Board.
+The Remuneration, Nomination and People Committee (RNPC) has primary oversight of people and remuneration related policies, frameworks and practices, and makes recommendations to the Board, on matters connected with the Group's overall remuneration strategy and incentive programs (including as applicable to the CEO, Executives and the Board).

 Responsibilities include oversight of the Ridley Long Term Incentive Plan, Ridley Special Purpose Retention Incentive Plan, Ridley Short Term Incentive Plan and Ridley Employee Share Scheme.
-The RNC reviews each of these programs to ensure alignment between incentivising growth with the Group's values, risk appetite and shareholder expectations.
-The policies and practices in place regarding director and executive remuneration are described in the Remuneration Report, which forms part of the Annual Report, and is considered by shareholders at each AGM.
+The RNPC reviews each of these programs to ensure an alignment between incentivising growth and the Group's values, risk appetite and shareholder expectations.
+The policies and practices in place regarding Director and executive remuneration are described in the Remuneration Report, which forms part of the Annual Report, and is considered by shareholders at each AGM.